LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Preliminaries

 Time is discretized into timesteps.
-At each timestep, every agent can either move to an adjacent grid or wait at its current grid.
+At each timestep, every agent can either move to an adjacent cell or wait at its current cell.

-\subsubsection{Path}
+$\bullet$ Path

-A path $p_{i}$ for agent $a_{i}$ is a sequence of grids that are pairwise adjacent or identical (indicating a wait action), starting at the start grid $s_{i}$ and ending at the target grid $t_{i}$.
+A path $p_{i}$ for agent $a_{i}$ is a sequence of cells that every pair of subsequent cells is adjacent or identical (indicating a wait action), starting at the start cell $s_{i}$ and ending at the target cell $t_{i}$.
 The cost of a path is the number of time steps it takes, i.e., the size of the path sequence $|p_{i}|$.
 We assume that the agents remain at their targets forever after completing their paths.

-\subsubsection{Conflict}
+$\bullet$ Conflict